 Take the time to think about which sustainability aspects are most important for your organisation and what you want to achieve.
 Describe your sustainability strategy in the organization’s policy document, business plan and values, and make it come alive with Cleerit.
 Account for the progress you make, both internally and externally.

-Good overview and reliable decision support to manage your sustainability plans in a digital inclusive solution
+Clear overview and reliable decision support when managing your sustainability plans in a digital inclusive solution

-With Cleerit you get a modern solution adjusted to your needs.
-A solution that integrates the functions you need to implement and follow up on the progress of your sustainability strategy, connected to CSRD and other sustainability regulations.
+With Cleerit you get a modern solution tailored to your needs.
+A solution that integrates the functions you need to implement and monitor the progress of your sustainability strategy, connected to CSRD and other sustainability regulations.

-For you with overall responsibility for the sustainability strategies, a better overview will help you prioritise and make informed decisions as you lead your organisation towards the goals in alignment with the UN Agenda 2030 and Global Compact.
-Using Cleerit for this work also gives you a good basis for continuous reporting and the annual sustainability report, including related risk management.
+Cleerits offers you clear overview that will help you prioritise and make informed decisions as you lead your organisation towards the goals in alignment with EU CSRD, the UN Agenda 2030 and Global Compact.

-With access to a sustainability plan that provides both an overall picture and in-depth details, the follow-up is considerably simplified, especially when you have sustainability activities going on all around the world.
-The management and Board as well as the internal control departments can themselves follow the development in real-time if they have access to Cleerit.
+With access to a sustainability plan that provides both an overall picture and in-depth details, management is considerably simplified, especially when you engage in sustainability activities all over the world.

-You can easily create reports that show progress towards your goals, how you allocate resources to prioritised areas, and the results you reach.
+You can easily create reports that show progress towards your goals, how you allocate resources to prioritized areas, and the results you achieve.

-From sustainability strategy and goals to action planning with resource allocation and budgets
+From sustainability strategy, goals and risk analysis, to action plans with allocated resources and budgets

-Based on your goals you can create an action plan in Cleerit and get a visual chain of control that shows how strategic areas such as climate, work environment, diversity and equality are logically linked to goals and activities.
+Based on your goals you can create action plans in Cleerit and get a visual chain of control that shows how material topics such as climate, work environment, diversity and equality are logically linked to goals and activities.
 It becomes clear what is to be done, by whom, when and what results you expect to reach.

-Defining, analyzing, and managing risks that can prevent you from achieving your goals is a central part of sustainability work.
-The integrated risk management function supports the work partly by integrating risk analyzes and measures linked to the activities in your sustainability plan, and partly by establishing separate risk management plans.
+Defining, analyzing, and managing risks that can prevent you from achieving your goals is a central part of sustainability plans.
+The risk management function in Cleerit supports this by integrating risk analysis and measures linked to the activities in your sustainability plan, or by establishing separate risk management, compliance and GRC plans.

 The daily work towards the sustainability goals where everyone knows what to do

-It is what you do every day, step by step that leads you towards achieving your goals.
-As an operational manager, you get an overview of how various activities such as education, diversity initiatives and activities for reducing carbon dioxide emissions are progressing with the help of overviews, schedules and status reports.
+It is what you do every day, step by step, that leads you towards achieving your goals.
+As an operational manager, you get an overview of how various activities such as training, diversity initiatives and carbon dioxide emissions reduction activities are progressing with the help of overviews, schedules and status reports.

-You and your teams get a digital workspace where it becomes clear to everyone what they should do and how they contribute to the goals.
-To help you, you have tools such as goal mapping, task planning, kanban cards, Gantt charts and the ability to share documents.
+You and your teams get a digital workspace where it becomes clear to everyone what to do and how to contribute to the overall goals.
+To help you, you have tools such as materiality matrices, goal maps, project portfolio management, kanban cards, Gantt charts and the ability to share documents.

 Ensure visibility of your sustainability results with reports and KPIs for analysis and learning

 With reports and metrics, status and progression, you have continuous access to data for analysis and decisions.
-This allows you to be fast-moving and can easily re-prioritize when needed.
+This allows you to be fast-moving, agile and easily re-prioritize when needed.

-Dedicating time to analysis lays the foundation for increased learning that leads you on the path to realizing sustainability goals, and actually helping to save the planet.
+Dedicating time to analysis lays the foundation for increased learning that leads you on the path to realizing sustainability goals, while contributing to a more sustainable society.

-Read on to know more about the features Cleerit offers to succeed with Sustainability & CSR:
+Read on to know more about the features Cleerit offers to succeed with Sustainability, CSR & ESG: